lokeshpanthangi/system-muse-lab/Backend/API_Endpoints.md

 ## 📤 Submissions API

 ### 1. Create Submission
-Create a new submission for a problem.
+Create a new submission for a problem (manual creation).

 **Endpoint:** `POST /submissions/`